 6. Don’t Claim to Be Irish

 Not that you can’t be proud to have bloodlines leading back to this fascinating country, but according to the Irish, if you weren’t born and bred in Ireland, you are not Irish.
-So just don’t come out and say, “Oh, I’m Irish – because my parents were both born in Ireland before moving to America and having me.”
+So just don’t come out and say, “Oh, I’m Irish – because my great-grandparents were both born in Ireland.”

 You’re American then, at least while you’re visiting.
 You can go back to bragging about your Irish-ness once you’re back home.